Basic stages introduction

 Local run prerequisite: By setting

-–local parameter in jar command, user can simulate MapReduce running process on the local to continue local debugging.
+–local parameter in the jar command, user can simulate MapReduce running process on the local to initiate local debugging.

 At local operation time: The client downloads required Meta information of input tables, resources, and Meta information of output tables from MaxCompute, and saves them into a local directory named ‘warehouse’.

-After running the program: The calculation result is output into a file in ‘warehouse’.
+After running the program: The calculation result is output into a file in the ‘warehouse’.
 If the input table and referenced resources have been downloaded in the local warehouse directory, the data and files in ‘warehouse’ directory are referenced directly during the next run time, and the downloading process does not need to be repeated.

-In the local operation course, multiple Map and Reduce workers are still started to process data.
-But these workers are not running concurrently and followed by serial running.
+In the local operation course, multiple Map and Reduce workers are yet to start data processing.
+But these workers do not run concurrently and run serially.

-- A restriction for row number of input table exists: now, up to 100 rows of data can be downloaded.
+- A limit on therow number of input table exists.
+Currently, up to 100 rows of data can be downloaded.

-- Usage of resource: in distributed environment, MaxCompute limits the size of referenced resource.
+- Usage of resources: in distributed environment, MaxCompute limits the size of the referenced resource.
 For more information, see Application Restriction.
-Note that in local running environment, the resource size is no limitation.
+Note that in the local running environment, the resource size has no limits..

-- Security restriction: MaxCompute MapReduce and UDF program running in a distributed environment are limited by Java Sandbox.
-Note that in local operations the restriction does not exists.
+- Security restrictions: MaxCompute, MapReduce, and UDF program running in a distributed environment are limited by Java Sandbox.
+Note that in local operations this limit is not applicable.

 odps:my_project> jar -l com.aliyun.odps.mapred.example.WordCount wc_in wc_out Summary: counters: 10 map-reduce framework combine_input_groups=2 combine_output_records=2 map_input_bytes=4 map_input_records=1 map_output_records=2 map_output_[wc_out]_bytes=0 map_output_[wc_out]_records=0 reduce_input_groups=2 reduce_output_[wc_out]_bytes=8 reduce_output_[wc_out]_records=2 OK